annotorious/annotorious-v1/readme.md

 ## My Contribution

 ### Functionality
 * *Mask:* Added the ability to insert an image inside a annotation with shapes rect.

 ### Changes
-* Added the ability to resets annotation functionality on page and reload the annotations: `anno.reload()` (The image must have the 'annotatable' class).
+* Added the ability to reload the annotations.
 * Added the `onMouseMoveOverItem` event - fired when the mouse enters an annotatable item.
 * Added an old annotation text inside the event `onAnnotationUpdated`, when editing the annotation.
 * Added the ability to insert more new annotation to an item on the page.
 * Added attributes in to the "annotation" variable.
+* Added more properties for editing style and functionality on runtime.
 * Fixed bug:
     - resizing the image: now the annotations are resized with the image.
-(The image must have the 'annotatable' class, the shapes geometry not in pixels)
+(The image must have the `annotatable` class).
     - add new annotation: if the new annotation forms are exactly the same as the other annotation forms, the new annotation is not inserted.

 ## Usage